CONSTITUTION OF THE OAK GROVE HIGH SCHOOL BAND BOOSTERS

 Section 6.
 Financial Oversight Committee

-It shall be the duty of this committee to receive and review the books and records of the Booster Treasurer and Student Funds Treasurer immediately after the close of each fiscal year, and at such other times as may be directed by the President, and report its findings to the Booster membership.
+It shall be the duty of this committee to receive and review the books and records of the Booster Treasurer and Student Accounts Treasurer immediately after the close of each fiscal year, and at such other times as may be directed by the President, and report its findings to the Booster membership.

 Section 7.
 Elections Committee